narramukhesh/projectone/projectoneflow-framework/README.md

-OneFlow-Framework
+ProjectOneflow-Framework
 ============
-OneFlow-Framework Package is wrapper over the oneflow package which provides all data ingestion patterns ​
+ProjectOneflow-Framework Package is wrapper over the projectoneflow package which provides all data ingestion patterns ​

 Quick Start